SimonIlic/AstroWorksop/README.md

 # AstroWorkshop

 An UvA workshop on Astronomy.
-The aim of the project is to simulate exoplanetairy systems.
+The aim of the project is to simulate exoplanetary systems.